alexradzin/beanlane/README.md

 Class `BeanLane` has several configuration parameters they can be used if you instantiate it directly without interface `BeanLaneSpec`.
 This also allows you to change names of magic function according to your taste.

-## Why names of magic functions do not follow naming conventions?
+## Why names of magic functions do not follow naming conventions

 Well, each function with short name has synonym with conventional name.
 However, IMHO short names just improve readability.
 The statement `$(p::getFirstName)` just a little bit longer than `"firstName"`, however `getName(p::getFirstName)` is significantly longer and not clearer.

 ## Extracting field names from annotations

-Sometimes we want to get name of field from annotation exactly as verious O[R]M frameworks do.
+Sometimes we want to get name of field from annotation exactly as verious ORM/OM frameworks do.
 BeanLane has generic container annotation that can be used to configure the library to use other annotation.
 Just make your DAO to implmenent `BeanLaneAnnotationSpec` and mark it with annotation `@BeanNameAnnotation`: